patrickfav/density-converter/README.md

 This is a simple tool that helps **converting single or batches of images** to **Android**, **iOS** and **Windows** specific formats and density versions given the source scale factor or target width/height in [dp](http://developer.android.com/guide/practices/screens_support.html#density-independence).
-It has a **graphical** and **command line** interface and supports a wide array of image types for reading and conversion including PNG, JPEG, SVG and PSD.
+It has a **graphical** and **command line** interface and supports a wide array of image types for reading and conversion including PNG, JPEG, SVG, PSD and Android 9-patches.
 Using advanced scaling algorithms, it is designed to make conversion of images easy and fast while keeping the image quality high.
 To further optimize the output post processors like **pngcrush** can be used (see section below).

 **[Requires Java 8 to run.](http://www.oracle.com/technetwork/java/javase/downloads/index.html)**